For a long time, I was hurting from your absence but deep down I always hoped someday we would repair our relationship.

 But even if I do, you won’t be here to witness it.

 See, when I went to college that became another barrier in our relationship.
 I didn’t speak to you much at all.
 My focus was on competing, training and getting good grades.

 When I would receive awards or appear in commercials for the school, your friends would tell you.
 Now and then you would call to tell me you heard how well I was doing in my athletic career but that’s about it.

 When I turned pro and started training to represent the U.S., you saw me on TV and in the newspaper.
 Again, you reached out and called.
 At this point, it felt like you were gloating about my success even though in my mind you had no part of it.

 I felt angry and annoyed.

-My feelings toward you completely changed earlier this year.
+My feelings toward you completely changed last year.
 I was at a track meet when I received missed calls from your side of the family.
 When I called back they told me you passed away.
 You died from blood cancer and you never even told me you were sick.
 It was a shock.
 One moment I had a dad and the next I was without one.

 I wasn’t prepared to lose you, even though I didn’t feel like I ever completely had you.